marimo-team/marimo/docs/api/inputs/anywidget.md

 ## Importing a widget

-You can use anywidgets that others have built, such as quak [quak](https://github.com/manzt/quak) or [drawdata](https://github.com/koaning/drawdata), directly in marimo.
+You can use anywidgets that others have built, such as [quak](https://github.com/manzt/quak) or [drawdata](https://github.com/koaning/drawdata), directly in marimo.